Luncenok/vulcan-o-bot/SECURITY.md

 responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the maintainers at idziejczak3@gmail.com or [kasza email here].
+Report security bugs by emailing the maintainers at idziejczak3@gmail.com or kaszotto.gryczanotto@gmail.com.

 The maintainers will acknowledge your email within 7 days, and will send a more detailed response within 7 days indicating the next steps in handling